 This handbook is packed with practical information about organizing and running cooking classes in elementary schools.
-Designed by Commission scolaire de Montréal (CSDM), Direction régionale de santé publique du CIUSSS du Centre-sud-de-l’Île-de-Montréal, Équiterre and team of Registered Dietitians at Dairy Farmers of Canada, this guide features much more than recipes!
+Designed by Commission scolaire de Montréal (CSDM), Direction régionale de santé publique du CIUSSS du Centre-sud-de-l’Île-de-Montréal, Équiterre and team of Registered Dietitians at Dairy Farmers of Canada, this guide includes all the planning steps.

 What's in the handbook: